-- (a) improve access to the rehabilitation process for employees incapacitated for their own occupation through illness or injury; - improve rehabilitation programs to return employees to their own or other occupations as soon as possible; - identify and address systemic causes of illness and injury and consequent STIIP/LTD usage. - (b) Clearly establish responsibility for case management in ministries, with the Committee providing advice and recommendations as required.
-Such recommendations may include: - improved placement options for those employees who are capable of performing alternative employment, in addition to the recommendations identified in Appendix 3, Part IV (d)(4).
+- (a) improve access to the rehabilitation process for employees incapacitated for their own occupation through illness or injury; - improve rehabilitation programs to return employees to their own or other occupations as soon as possible; - identify and address systemic causes of illness and injury and consequent STIIP/LTD usage.

+(b) Clearly establish responsibility for case management, with the Committee providing advice and recommendations as required.
+Such recommendations may include:

+• improved placement options for those employees who are capable of performing alternative employment, in addition to the recommendations identified in Appendix 3, Part IV (d)(4).

-Senior ministry representatives are to be designated as Employer representatives to the Committee for cases from their ministries.
+Disability Case Management representatives are to be designated as Employer representatives to the Committee.

-(c) Ensure sharing of all information pertinent to a case with the parties involved (union, employer, Government Employee Health Services, insurance carrier).
+(c) Ensure sharing of all information pertinent to a case with the parties involved (union, employer, Occupational Health and Rehabilitation, insurance carrier).